oktadev/devdays-arcade-games/README.md

 ### Joysticks and Buttons

 The joysticks have a 5-pin connector that needs to be connected to the USB joystick board.
-There is a 4-pin connector on the end of a USB cable that plugs into a Raspberry Pi USB port.
+A 4-pin connector on the end of a USB cable plugs into a Raspberry Pi USB port.

 The buttons have a 2-pin connector that needs to be connected to the USB joystick board.
 Below is a photo of the connectors.
-You might notice that the blue button is connected to the corner opposite the USB cable and the red button is next to it.
+You might notice that the blue button is connected to the corner opposite the USB cable, and the red button is next to it.

 ![setup/joystick-setup.jpg](setup/joystick-setup.jpg)